You have no idea how happy this picture makes me.

 Now to the new moms out there this may seem insane.
 And everyone, please don’t go putting sugar on your baby’s apple if they are younger than age 2.
 But trust me, once you are deep in the picky eating arena, it can take some time to fix.

 Got a picky eater?
-Check out our webinar, How to Reverse Picky Eating.
-It’s life-changing.
+Check out our guides + course on Reversing Picky Eating.
+They are life-changing.